 NEW!
 Don't miss the latest video on Cardiovascular Prevention in Primary Care.

 Learn more about this survey about the implementation of the European Society of Cardiology Guidelines: read this update by Professor Gabrielle McKee

-This programme is supported by Amgen, Ferrer, Novartis, Vifor Pharma.
+This programme is supported by Amgen, Ferrer, Novartis, Vifor Pharma in the form of educational grants.
 The scientific programme has not been influenced in any way by its sponsors.

 © 2017 European Society of Cardiology.
 All rights reserved